 |Grafarlandafoss||Norðurland eystra||Öskjuleið, Askja (Suður-Þingeyjarsýsla)||3 m||3||1.5|

-Iceland is a country with numerous waterfalls in all shapes and sizes and with very special shapes that you won’t easily find in other countries in Europe.
+Iceland is a country with numerous waterfalls in all sizes and with very special shapes that you won’t easily find in other countries in Europe.
 I think that is what makes all those waterfalls in Iceland very special.
 For photographers waterfalls in Iceland are a grateful and photogenic subject that guarantees beautiful pictures.
 Besides the many beautiful waterfalls in Iceland, the landscape in Iceland is of an outer category of beauty, sometimes desolate, sometimes erratic and sometimes very colorful.
 Iceland is popular among photographers and nature lovers because it is so special and versatile.

 The Icelandic word for waterfall is “foss” which is actually so in most Scandinavian languages.
 At the moment I have approximately 200 registered waterfalls in Iceland, but when I put some effort in research I will certainly discover more than 300 waterfalls that exist in Iceland.
 Sometimes I think it is not worth to mention them (there are a lot of rapids that are called waterfall in Iceland), but they do have an official name.